 L and M Street Beaches, South Boston

 The side-by-side L and M Street Beaches connect the beach at Pleasure Bay with Carson Beach.
 These beaches, with spots to walk, jog, inline skate, or bike along the HarborWalk, are one of the longest stretches of uninterrupted beach in Boston.
-If you can’t get enough of swimming, consider joining the famous L Street Brownies, a local group of swimmers that takes to the ocean year-round in a tradition dating to the late 1800s.
+If you can’t get enough of swimming, consider joining the famous L Street Brownies, a local group of swimmers who take to the ocean year-round in a tradition dating to the late 1800s.
 They are famous for their annual New Year’s Day plunge, first held in 1904.

 Carson Beach, South Boston